mgreiler/se-unlocked/Transcripts/EP_53_Mauricio_Aniche.md

 covered, right?
 So again, so a little bit showing the blind spots.

 And for that, I was really comparing.
-Dynamic execution, you know, and, and stabbing execution, because then you could overlay that and say, well, actually, in the dynamic setting through testing, we didn't cover that part.
+Dynamic execution, you know, and, and static execution, because then you could overlay that and say, well, actually, in the dynamic setting through testing, we didn't cover that part.
 Right.
 So yeah, I like that very much.
 How do you, how do you think about integration tests and system tests and, and unit tests and, you know, there's this th the